TTLabs/EvaporateJS/README.md

 2. Setup your S3 bucket, make sure your CORS settings for your S3 bucket looks similar to what is provided below (The PUT allowed method and the ETag exposed header are critical).

-    The `HEAD` method is required to support resuming failed uploads mid-stream.
     The `DELETE` method is required to support aborting multipart uploads.

         <CORSConfiguration>
             <CORSRule>